hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 ### Loading libraries

 For this analysis we will be using several R packages, some which have been installed from CRAN and others from Bioconductor.
-To use these packages (and the functions contained within them), we need to **load the libraries.** Add the following to your script and don’t forget to comment liberally!
+To use these packages (and the functions contained within them), we need to **load the libraries.** Add the following to your script and don"t forget to comment liberally!

 ``` r
 library(tidyverse)